-The Group had subsisting service agreements with the holding company and related companies relating to shipping agency services, ship management services, vessel charter hire, stevedoring and container depot storage and repair, building maintenance and security services and software development and system maintenance at the end of the financial year.
+The Group had subsisting service agreements with the holding company and related companies relating to shipping agency services, ship management services, vessel charterparty, container leasing, stevedoring, container depot storage and repair, trucking services, building maintenance and security services and software development and system maintenance at the end of the financial year.

-Save as disclosed in the Directors' statement and financial statements, there is no material contract entered into by the Company or any of its subsidiaries, involving the interest of the CEO, any Director or the controlling shareholder subsisting at the end of FY2023.
+Save as disclosed in the Directors' statement and financial statements, there is no material contract entered into by the Company or any of its subsidiaries, involving the interest of the CEO, any Director or the controlling shareholder subsisting at the end of FY2024.